Samsung Electronics Co., Ltd. 005930.KS

 Primary demands

-- Holdco tender offer for Samsung Opco shares using Holdco treasury shares as consideration
+- Tender offer by Samsung Holdco for Samsung Opco shares using Holdco treasury stock as consideration

-- Merge Samsung Holdco with Samsung C&T on fair terms to streamline the group
+- Merge Samsung Holdco with Samsung C&T on fair terms to create an enlarged group holding company

-- Commit to returning 75% of Samsung Opco free cash flow to shareholders on an ongoing basis
+- Commit to return 75% of Samsung Opco's free cash flow to shareholders on an ongoing basis

-- Achieve a NASDAQ listing for Samsung Opco in addition to the KRX listing
+- Obtain a NASDAQ listing for Samsung Opco in addition to the KRX listing

-- Add at least three truly independent directors to Samsung Holdco and Samsung Opco boards
+- Add at least three genuinely independent directors (with international backgrounds and gender diversity) to the Holdco and Opco boards

 KPIs cited